New York Labor Compliance

 SKIP AHEAD TO:

-To Enable Labor Compliance
+Enable New York Labor Compliance

-4. To re-sync your settings to the New York defaults (including the Overtime rules), click the 'Re-sync labor & compliance settings' button.
+- To restore default New York settings (including Overtime rules), click Re-sync labor & compliance settings:

 Spread of Hours